plotly/plotly-webpack/README.md

 ## Bundling with webpack

 Bundling with webpack requires [ify-loader@1.1.0+](https://github.com/browserify/ify-loader) for the glslify, cwise, and brfs browserify transforms.
-Additionally, you may wish to use [transform-loader](https://github.com/webpack-contrib/transform-loader) to run plotly.js's custom [compress\_attributes](https://github.com/plotly/plotly.js/blob/master/tasks/util/compress_attributes.js) text descriptions from the plot schema that aren't needed to create and view plots.
+Additionally, you may wish to use [transform-loader](https://github.com/webpack-contrib/transform-loader) to run plotly.js's custom [compress\_attributes](https://github.com/plotly/plotly.js/blob/master/tasks/util/compress_attributes.js) transform which removes attriute descriptions from the plot schema that aren't needed to create and view plots.
 You can add these loaders as follows:

 ```js
 // webpack.config.js: